luisibanez/M-Tutorial/source/HALT_Command.rst

     HALT

-The HALT function is used to log off the system when you’re done working with the M interpreter.
+The HALT command is used to log off the system when you’re done working with the M interpreter.

 | Simply type HALT and hit <enter>.